-In the early stages it does not cause any symptoms but later on it can cause pain, blood in the urine, anaemia and weight loss.
+In later stages when the cancer is larger, it may cause pain, blood in the urine, abdominal swelling, anaemia and weight loss.

-A CT scan of the kidneys is usually necessary to confirm the presence of the kidney cancer.
-A biopsy is usually not necessary unless the CT scan does not provide sufficient information.
+A CT scan of the kidneys is usually necessary to confirm the diagnosis of kidney cancer.
+A biopsy to sample kidney tissue is usually not necessary unless the CT scan does not provide sufficient information.

 Kidney cancer has the tendency to spread to the lymph nodes and other organs such as the lungs.
 Once kidney cancer has been diagnosed, it is important to determine the extent or stage of the disease.
 This is important for prognosis and also to determine the type of treatment.

-- Open radical nephrectomy
+Laparoscopic radical nephrectomy

 This is an alternative approach for patients who are elderly and who have small incidentally detected kidney tumours.
 In some of these cases, the tumours are slow-growing and may not need treatment.
 The patients are followed up very closely and only treated if their tumours show signs of progression.